College-Football Fans at Title Game Squeezed by Ticket Prices, Ice, and Trump

 Before availing themselves of beverages, however, most fans will have paid astronomical prices for tickets.
 Face-value tickets for the game begin at $475.
 At the moment, on StubHub, the cheapest nosebleed seat goes for $1,440 (on the Alabama side of the field; they are a bit higher on the Georgia side).
 After the two teams won their spots in this game a week ago, StubHub’s site briefly crashed, and even bad seats were going for over two grand, far and away the highest recorded for a college-sports event.

-For their pains, though, fans flying or driving into Atlanta for the game have additional horrors beyond their depleted checking accounts: a potential traffic nightmare caused by the completely unexpected confluence of two storms arriving from the Northwest — icy weather hitting the Atlanta area middday and then Donald J. Trump dropping in from Nashville at some point before kickoff.
+For their pains, though, fans flying or driving into Atlanta for the game have additional horrors beyond their depleted checking accounts: a potential traffic nightmare caused by the completely unexpected confluence of two storms arriving from the northwest — icy weather hitting the Atlanta area midday and then Donald J. Trump dropping in from Nashville at some point before kickoff.

 Anyone familiar with Atlanta knows that the locals panic, raiding liquor and grocery stores, closing schools and jamming highways, at the very thought of an ice storm.
 So many people going to the game or other festivities surrounding the game are waiting for temperatures to safely rise above freezing levels before sallying out.
 They may, however, avoid the Scylla of bad weather simply to collide with the Charybdis of presidential security, as streets close between the airport and downtown and all around the stadium area.
 Here’s one local report: